 The Script Errors tab displays any warnings and errors related to your script.
-The tab won't show anything until you save the script or run a syntax check.
+The tab won't show anything until you either save the script or run a syntax check.
 Warnings don't keep the script from running or saving, but errors do.

 Allows you to search for a specific script.
 You can narrow your search by using a partial script name, business unit, old and new versions, and script types.

 Displays the most commonly used actions.
 Click the categories icon to change how the actions are organized.
 You can have them displayed by categories or in alphabetical order.
 When the actions are in alphabetical order, you can click the sort icon to reverse the order of the list.

 The grouping of default categories is called a palette.
 You can create your own categories and palettes by clicking the palette icon in the upper right corner of the Tools tab.
 The default palette contains these categories: